ibhavikmakwana/extension_method_workshop/public/step_02/instructions.md

 Yes, the method `formatCurrency` is static.
 While this is not a good nor bad practice, the `Util` class is unnecessary, because we are not calling methods on a specific instance.
 Instead, we are passing an `int` into a static method.

-But **What If...?** we can write the below code instead?
+But **What If...?** you can write the below code instead?

 `1500.formatCurrency;`

 Looks neat and easy and much more readable, right?

-Let's find out how we can do so in the next step.
+Let's find out how you can do so in the next step.